kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_09_explore_m365_defender_portal.md

 1. Keep the browser window open.

-## Task 2: In this task, you will explore how Microsoft Secure Score can help an organization improve its security posture.
+## Task 2: Explore on Microsoft Secure Score.

+In this task, you will explore how Microsoft Secure Score can help an organization improve its security posture.

 1. From the Welcome page of the Microsoft 365 Defender portal, select **Microsoft Secure Score**, from the title bar of the card (the text will turn blue).
 Alternatively, you can select **Secure score** from the left navigation panel.